roboticsoutreach/smallpeice-docs/docs/simulator/usage.md

 - The current time in the simulation.
 The forth segment is the milliseconds.
 - The speed multiplier, which shows how fast the simulation is running.
 - Reset the simulation to the start.
 This resets the time to 0 but does not reload your code.
 - Single step the simulation.
-This advances the simulation by one step which 8 milliseconds.
+This advances the simulation by one step which is 8 milliseconds.
 - Play the simulation at normal speed.
 This icon is a play button when the simulation is paused.
 - Run the simulation at maximum speed.
 The speed is limited by the computer's ability to process the simulation.